nick-poole/savannaltenor.me/README.md

 - Resize Links header

+- edit footer description

+- address scrollTo base target blank

 - ~~Add link for Maryland 211~~

 - Style links for hover effect. [styles.css line 95]

 - Activate phone and email links

+- MOVE: => my specialties

+  I am committed to providing a safe and supportive environment for
+                            my clients to explore their thoughts, emotions, and behaviors, and to develop the skills and strategies necessary to lead happier, healthier lives.
+Whether you are struggling with depression, anxiety, trauma, relationship issues, or any other mental health concern, I am here to help you navigate your journey towards healing and growth.

+                        As a therapist who
+                            specializes in working with individual adults, I am here to support you in navigating a variety of challenges.
+Whether you are struggling with ADHD, anger issues, anxiety or stress, mood disorders like depression or bipolar disorder, codependency, low self-esteem, or coping with relationship, peer, or divorce issues, I am here to help.

+                        I offer a range of evidence-based treatment approaches, including eclectic, mindfulness, cognitive-behavioral therapy (CBT), somatic therapy, strengths-based, trauma-focused, and culturally sensitive interventions.
+I tailor my approach to your unique needs and preferences, working collaboratively with you to create a safe and supportive space for healing and growth.
+Let's work together to achieve your goals and improve your overall mental wellness.